Chart Color Schemes

 Pascoe Vale South shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.

-However, older and at-risk cohorts have higher rates of these conditions.
-Approximately 58% (6,262 people) of the population has private health cover, which is exceptionally high.
-The most prevalent medical conditions are mental health issues affecting 7.7% of residents and asthma impacting 7.5%.
-A total of 71.9% of residents report no medical ailments, compared to 68.5% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 15.3% (1,658 people), compared to 12.1% in Greater Melbourne.
-Health outcomes among seniors require more attention than the broader population.
+However, it has a higher rate of private health cover at approximately 58% (~6,262 people).
+The most prevalent medical conditions are mental health issues (7.7%) and asthma (7.5%).
+A total of 71.9% of residents report no medical ailments, compared to Greater Melbourne's 68.5%.
+The area has a higher proportion of seniors aged 65 and over at 15.3% (1,658 people), compared to Greater Melbourne's 12.1%.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health